nicokruger/inmytree.co.za/app/blog/how-to-speed-up-your-bespoke-machine-learning-algorithms-by-up-to-100x/index.md

 At my employer Digitata, we recently re-architected our pricing algorithm to run AWS native.
 In this super cool blog post, I'll show you how, but more importantly **why** we are seeing a decrease in training times of up to 100x.

-As you may already know, the basic ways of speeding up any kind of algorithm, can be summed up as always <span class="text-xs">(*non exhaustive list*)</span>:
+As you may already know, the basic ways of speeding up any kind of algorithm, can be summed up as always <span class="text-xs">(*non exhaustive list*)</span>:

 - Use a bigger machine.
 Not always practical or affordable.
 - Run it in parallell.